mynah22/Homelab-Guides/firstIsoVM.md

         - Destination: LAN3 net
         - Destination port range: HTTPS (443) (pick from drop down)
         - Click Save
     1. You should have three new rules set on LAN.
-MAke sure they are in this order, click 'apply changes' ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso110.jpg))
+Make sure they are in this order, click 'apply changes' ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso110.jpg))

 # Testing the network
 - ## LAN to LAN3 - HTTP(S) traffic passed
     We are hoping to be able to send port 80 and 443 traffic from LAN to LAN3, lets give it a try
     1. Ensure PC is plugged into the PFSense LAN interface
-    2. your IP configuration should have details matching the configuration of the PFSense DHCP server on LAN  ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso105.jpg))
+        - your PC's IP configuration should have details matching the configuration of the PFSense DHCP server on LAN  ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso105.jpg))
     3. browse to the static IP you assigned to the windows server (10.0.3.2 in my example) - you should see the default windows server page! congrats, LAN devices can open HTTP(S) connections to LAN3 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso106.jpg))
 - ## LAN to LAN3 - other ports blocked
     We know that port 80 and 443 are being passed to LAN3, but let's make sure that no other ports are working
     1. With your PC still on LAN, ping the IP of the windows server - the ping packets should time out ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso107.jpg))
-    2. This is because icmp echo packets (the packets sent when you 'ping' are) not using TCP/UDP port 80 or 443, so they do not match our first two LAN firewall rule, but do match the third one which blocks the packets
+    2. This is because icmp echo packets (the packets sent when you 'ping' are) are not using TCP/UDP port 80 or 443, so they do not match our first two LAN firewall rule.
+They do match the third one which blocks the packets
 - ## LAN3 to WAN
     We would like the LAN3 devices to communicate with the internet.
 Let's make sure our firewall rules allow this
     1. Go back to ESXI and open your windows server console (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso112.jpg) [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso113.jpg))